AnnaLinka/100-days-of-code/log.md

 #### Project
 **Today's Progress**: Fixed all bugs, styled the app, added media query and sounds.

 **Thoughts:** My Pomodoro-Clock is finally working!
-Will use it every da.
+Will use it every day.
 This technic is fantastic :)

 **Link to work:** Pomodoro-Clock https://github.com/AnnaLinka/Pomodoro-Clock

+### Day 3: June 18, Sunday

+#### Project
+**Today's Progress**: Decided to make a simple form and validate it correctly with HTML5 and vanilla JS.

+**Thoughts:** It took a while, still need some improvements.
+Tomorrow have to focus on accessibility.

+**Link to work:** Form https://github.com/AnnaLinka/Form